TheresaLui/SelfHelpContent_v2/articles/microsoft.keyvault/keyvault-advisory.md

 * How to Create and Manage a Key Vault<br>
 [Key Vault Getting Started Guide in PowerShell](https://docs.microsoft.com/azure/key-vault/key-vault-get-started)
-* The following commands are for setting up a key vault with a key and secret in it using Azure CLI 2.0.<br>
+* The following commands are for setting up a key vault with a key and secret in it using Azure CLI 2.0.
+Premium SKU<br>
     ```
         az login
         az group create --name "ContosoResourceGroup" --location "East Asia"